 While pursuing both certifications, you may want to consider the following suggestions for optimizing time and costs:

-For those striving to master Scrum at the team level, its purest form, CSM serves as a very beneficial starting point.
+For those striving to master Scrum at the team level, its purest form, CSM, serves as a very beneficial starting point.
 Its concentration, recognition, and clear framework are advantageous for those interfacing with development teams and in Scrum-aligned organizations.

 In complex enterprise environments, where an Agile approach needs to be bolstered across multiple organizational contexts, DASM provides the depth and flexibility needed to tailor approaches.
 The philosophy of toolkits embraces the Agile reality that one approach fits almost no one.